 Children with CES often experience learning and developmental delays, problems with speech and behaviour issues.
 They may also have short stature with less than average height.

-People with CES were born with it.
-A doctor is able to detect CES even before the baby is born with the help of an ultrasound test.
-It uses sound waves to get an image of the fetus and any abnormality such as CES could be reflected in this test.
+People with CES are born with it.
+Thus, a doctor can detect CES even before the baby is born with the help of an ultrasound test.
+It uses sound waves to get an image of the fetus, and any abnormality, such as CES, could be reflected in this test.

 - Karyotyping: It shows an image of the patient’s chromosomes.

-- Fluorescence in situ hybridization (FISH): It involves marking of the chromosomes with a fluorescent dye so the doctor can locate a specific DNA material in the chromosome.
+- Fluorescence in situ hybridisation (FISH): It involves marking of the chromosomes with a fluorescent dye so the doctor can locate a specific DNA material in the chromosome.

-Once it’s confirmed that you have CES, your doctor will run other tests to detect any abnormality in the kidney or heart.
+Once it’s confirmed that you have CES, your doctor will run other tests to detect any abnormalities in the kidney or heart.
 These tests may involve:

 - Eye examination